Director: Bryan Singer

 There’s a Freddie Mercury interview – called the Musical Prostitute Interview – in which Mercury smokes, drinks, and somewhere in between, claps for the sound sync.
 Throughout the interview, you cannot not notice Mercury’s fingers and hands.
 Long, slender, graceful.
 A piano player’s best asset.

 In Bohemian Rhapsody, Rami Malek who plays Mercury, is in bed with girlfriend Mary Austin, played by Lucy Boynton.
 Rami reaches behind him to play that famous piano that was the headboard of Mercury’s bed.
+His fingers hit the keys and we go in for a close-up.
+And I couldn’t help notice the chunky fingers.

 Unfair, perhaps.
 But unavoidable for comparisons to crop up.
 This is, after all, a biopic on someone I consider a close personal friend (we never met but that doesn’t matter) and one of the loves of my life.